Can you freeze sweet potatoes? Absolutely! Learn how to freeze sweet potatoes and also thaw and store them, so you can enjoy them for up to a year.

-That way, I don’t have to spend too much time on it, yet still get to enjoy its tasty goodness whenever I want.
+That way, I don’t have to spend too much time cooking, yet I still get to enjoy the tasty goodness of the potatoes whenever I want.

 How to Freeze Boiled Sweet Potatoes